 - Potential Earnings Over 10 Years: $32,569.97

-The average U.S. employee spends an average of $53 per week on workday lunches, according to USA Today.
+The average U.S. employee spends an average of $53 per week eating out for workday lunches, according to USA Today.
 Why do lunches average nearly $11 per meal for American workers?
 Because they’re ordering the majority of their lunches out, whether at restaurants, fast food joints, or for takeout or delivery.

 At an average cost of $3 per home-prepped lunch, you’ll spend $15 per week on lunches rather than $53.
 That’s a savings of $38 per week, or $1,976 per year.